Make like a kid, flip yourself upside down and enjoy the backyard while you're at it . . .

 'I've learned that the simplest of times bring the grandest of pleasures and the hardest goodbyes often lead to the best hellos.
-I've learned that crazy chances guide us towards unexpected discoveries.'
+I've also learned that crazy chances guide us towards unexpected discoveries.'
 MA

 The 3.2-km Fairy Falls Track from Scenic Drive is a beautiful, bush-clad and gloriously steep hey-there-glutes walk, where you're rewarded with the prettiest waterfalls for all those gains.

 The pink path, as it's better known, has swiftly and firmly lodged itself in the hearts of all Aucklanders.
 Embellished with 300 LED light poles that respond to the intensity of how you move, this is a living and breathing light sculpture and accountability trigger that lets you know just how fast you're really going . . .

 'Stop doubting yourself.
 Stop comparing yourself.
 Change your mindset by thinking and living like you've already achieved your dreams.'
 MA

 Epic climbing frame for adults . . . stairs galore . . .
 This is one of the city's coolest urban spaces, where you can drink in summer or winter vibes, enjoy the waterfront and catch everything from world-class theatre to a free dance class or a quick game of basketball.